August 5, 2017

 Read here about why Genesis is really the best choice for a self-hosted WordPress blog.

 Your child theme is going to be your blog’s curb appeal.
 It’s the face of your blog and what makes it pretty and visually appealing.
-You don’t need a child theme, you’d be good with just your Genesis framework theme if you wanted, but child themes are fun.
+You also need a child theme to go over your Genesis framework.
 And if you find a good, customizable child theme, you can keep changing things up rather than buying new child themes whenever you want a change.
-Although that’s really fun too!

 Here are some of my favorite sites to peruse child themes and just other cool design elements to add to my blog.

 - restored316designs.com – clean, feminine designs.
-I have the Flourish Theme.
+I have the Flourish Theme on this site currently.
 What I love about my child theme is that I can customize it in so many different ways, from colors to making the front page into a landing page, and it’s ecommerce capable.
 This is the only child theme I’ve had because it’s so customizable that I haven’t felt the need to get a different theme.

 - creativemarket.com – All of my paycheck goes to this site; it’s my favorite resource for blogging related tools.
 You can buy fonts, watercolor graphics, photos and photo packs, graphic designs, logos, etc. Also every week, they share 6 free goods.
 I love buying graphics and fonts here to create images for my blog posts and also workbooks, ebooks, and printables, etc for my audience.
 Definitely bookmark this site.